 (seated in the middle).
 Image: Wikipedia

-Two luncheons were held at Buckingham Palace: royal guests dined at the State Dining Room, while the rest of the wedding guests were are the State Ballroom.
+Two luncheons were held at Buckingham Palace: the royals dined at the State Dining Room, while the rest of the wedding guests were hosted at the State Ballroom.
 The newly weds, together with the Prince and Princess of Wales, then greeted guests at the Picture Gallery.
 A garden party was also hosted by the Prince and Princess of Wales at Marlborough House that afternoon.

 In 1905, the Union between Sweden and Norway was dissolved and the new government went in search for a new king for Norway.
 Carl became a strong candidate, primarily because he can claim descent from prior Norwegian monarchs.
 Maud’s British connections also made him even more desirable.
-Democratically-minded, Carl, remarked that he would accept the offer to become King of Norway on the condition that a referendum be held to determine if the Norwegians were really in favour of monarchy.
+Democratically-minded, Carl, remarked that he would accept the offer on the condition that a referendum be held to determine if the Norwegians were really in favour of a monarchy.
 The referendum resulted to an overwhelming majority in favour of monarchy.
 Prince Carl was officially offered the throne, which he accepted.
-Carl, Maud and their only child, Alexander (born in 1903), arrived in Norway on November 25, 1905, and took the oath as King two days later.
-Carl became known as King Haakon VII, while Maud became Queen of Norway.
+Carl, Maud and their only child, Alexander (born in 1903), arrived in Norway on November 25, 1905.
+He took the oath as King two days later, taking the name of King Haakon VII.
+Meanwhile Maud became Queen of Norway.
 Prince Alexander, who was now Crown Prince of Norway, took on the name Olav.